Simonko-912/EBSL/INSTRUCTIONS.md

 NUMTOCACHE x = saves the raw number (from bits x to x+7, from bin to a number) to cache RESETCACHE = resets cache
 SETCACHE x = sets cache to x
+BINTOCACHE x = converts the raw binary string to a number
 ```

 ## Console and input related